 We will hold you accountable to our policies – but punishing students isn't the goal.
 The primary objectives are to keep students safe, to educate students about the impact that substance misuse can have on academics, opportunities, and physical and mental health, and to help students make thoughtful and well‐informed choices if they choose to drink.

-Any purchase of alcohol with Institute funds (house dues, etc.) requires prior approval by the Events Registration Approval committee.
 Full student event registration procedures can be found on line at: https://spa.caltech.edu/.
-The Caltech student events and activities handbook is also available from the Caltech Student Activities and Programs Office.
+The Caltech student events and activities handbook is also available from ORE.

 Assessment of student substance use behaviors and the impact of the policy and enforcement strategies will be driven by participation in research‐based national surveys and gathering Institute‐specific data.
 Two of the surveys that will enable comparison of Caltech's efforts against national trends are the National College Health Assessment (given every two years, starting Spring 2017) and the Everfi AlcoholEdu program for incoming first-year students.
 These surveys not only provide information about alcohol and other drug use, but many other dimensions of health and wellness that can be impacted by high‐risk substance use.
 Institutional data including referrals to education/intervention, medical transports, number and type of incidents, including sexual assault involving alcohol and other drugs, and disciplinary actions provide additional measures that contribute to an assessment of program effectiveness.

 Feedback from all students will be important in this evaluation, not just those who have accessed resources or had interventions, but also those who choose to drink moderately and responsibly, the many students who do not drink, and all who are affected by the minority percentage of community members who engage in high‐risk drinking or other substance abuse behaviors.